 Volkswagen has reached Settlements involving 2.0-liter Volkswagen and Audi diesel vehicles with the United States Environmental Protection Agency (“EPA”), the California Attorney General, the California Air Resources Board (“CARB”), the Federal Trade Commission, and current vehicle owners/lessees and certain former vehicle owners/lessees in the United States.

-Under the Settlements, Volkswagen has agreed to:
+Under the Settlements, Volkswagen agreed to:

-OWNERS & LESSEES CAN CHOOSE:
+OWNERS & LESSEES COULD CHOOSE: